 Remdesivir is an antiviral drug.
 It's the first medicine to get approved by the FDA (Food and Drug Administration).
-It helps to fight with SARS-CoV 2, the virus that causes COVID-19.
-Preliminary data has shown that patients with advanced COVID-19 and lung problems recover faster after receiving Remdesivir.
+It helps fight SARS-CoV-2, the virus that causes COVID-19.
+Preliminary data have shown that patients with advanced COVID-19 and lung problems recover faster after receiving Remdesivir.

 Remdesivir Uses

-• Before the approval of FDA and emergency use authorization, Remdesivir was considered as an investigational drug.
+• Before the approval of the FDA and emergency use authorisation, Remdesivir was considered an investigational drug.
 It was not used for the treatment of any specific conditions, but the medicine was used for the potential treatment of various diseases.

-• At first, This was used for the treatment of Hepatitis.
-Later in 2014, it was studied as the possible treatment of Ebola Virus.
+• At first, this was used for the treatment of Hepatitis.
+Later in 2014, it was studied as a possible treatment for the Ebola Virus.

 Remdesivir Dosage

-• Remdesivir comes in the form of solution (liquid) and powder to be mixed with the liquid and infused into the vein by a doctor or nurse in the hospitals.
-It is given once in a day for 5 to 10 days.
+• Remdesivir Dose: Remdesivir comes in the form of a solution (liquid) and powder to be mixed with the liquid and infused into the vein by a doctor or nurse in the hospital.
+It is given once a day for 5 to 10 days.
 The treatment length depends on how long your body takes to respond to the medications.

-• The drug helps in preventing the production of a particular enzyme that is necessary for the virus for replicating itself.
-Once this is done the virus will no longer be able to spread within the body.
+• The drug helps in preventing the production of a particular enzyme that is necessary for the virus to replicate itself.
+Once this is done, the virus will no longer be able to spread within the body.

 • Some research has shown that patients who have moderate COVID-19 receive Remdesivir and their symptoms improve very quickly.
 The drug has also helped in shortening the stay of patients in the hospital.